nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Diamond-like:** Pertaining to the properties of diamonds, characteristic of nanodiamonds’ structural integrity.

-### Expanded Definitions and Usage\nNanodiamonds are increasingly recognized for their role in enhancing the capabilities of technologies across various sectors.
+### Expanded Definitions and Usage:
+Nanodiamonds are increasingly recognized for their role in enhancing the capabilities of technologies across various sectors.
 In medicine, their biocompatibility and ability to be functionalized make them ideal for constructing advanced drug delivery systems that can outperform traditional carriers.
 In the field of optics and electronics, nanodiamonds offer unique advantages due to their stability and electronic properties, which are being exploited to develop more efficient semiconductors and photonic devices.
 Additionally, their hardness and thermal conductivity properties are leveraged in industrial applications for cutting, grinding, and polishing tools.

 The above lexical structure provides a comprehensive view of nanodiamonds, enriching understanding and communication in fields ranging from materials science to medicine and technology.